KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 ### **2. First Week of Classes**

 Probably the easiest week for the rest of my undergrad, but adjusting to Uni life + anxiety + excitement result in different reactions for different people.
-Probably the highlight of this week was attempting (and failing) at solving my first couple of proofs.
+The highlight of this week was attempting (and failing) at solving my first couple of proofs.
 Things will be hectic during this time, but the dust will settle.
 Just remember that this is not the time to slack off.
 Get ahead on courses and stay on top of everything - you will want a running start for the inevitable time when everything starts catching up.

 ### **3. Reflecting on my 1A Courses**